-Don't forget to download the Zap-Map app to find the nearest charge station when you're out and about.
+Don't forget to download the Zap-Map app to find the nearest charging station when you're out and about.

 How far can you travel on one full charge?

-An EVs range is dependent on the battery size (kWh).
-The higher the EV battery kWh, more power, the further you travel.
+An EV's range is dependent on the battery size (kWh).
+The higher the EV battery kWh, the more power and the further you travel.
 Here are examples of how far some electric cars charge will go: